Home

 Asthma and Coffee

-Asthma and Coffee.
-Here are some facts about the relationship between this beverage and this illness.
+Here are some facts about the relationship between Asthma and Coffee.
 Regular coffee drinkers have about 1/3 less asthmatic symptoms than those of non-coffee drinkers according to a Harvard researcher who studied 20,000 people.

 For the past several years, many experts have touted how horrible coffee was for our health and that the drinking of caffeinated coffee should be immediately ceased.
 Recently, however, several studies have shown that caffeinated coffee can actually be extremely good for people.
 One of the groups of people who can reap health benefits from drinking caffeinated coffee is those people who are asthmatic.